AmarzishQadeer/AmarzishQadeer/README.md

 <a href="https://www.sololearn.com/Certificate/CT-NNTE9RML/pdf">SQL Fundamentals</a>

 ## <h3> Memberships</h3>

-<b> Member IEEE </b>
+Member IEEE
+#

-Did you know ...
-IEEE 802.11 commonly known as WiFi ... is a set of standards that define communication for wireless LANs.
+⚡ Did you know ...
+IEEE 802.11 commonly known as WiFi ... is a set of standards that define communication for wireless LANs

 #

 Let the Hunting Begins...